amjames/pybind11-tech-share/slides.md

 - Generate C++ wrappers for native python types.
 - Python `PyObject` wrappers for C++ types.

-???
-This is the first sentence from the pybind11 docs.
-It summarises things quite nicely.

-Primary use case would be this: you have a C++ library, and want to generate python language bindings for it.
-It does not require you to really know python at all, but some knowledge can help.
-Syntactically you create a python module from your C++ code by writing some more C++.

 ---
 class: top

 # Motivations - Alternatives

-???
-I'm going to skip over the explanation of why we would want call compiled code from python rather than just writing python code directly, assuming we are already familiar with those motivations.

 --